tlhunter/consumer-centric-api-design/book.md

 ## Resource Filtering for GET Requests

-When a Consumer makes a request for a listing of objects, it is important that you give them a list of every single object matching the requested criteria.
+When a Consumer makes a request for a Collection, it is important that you give them a list of every single object matching the requested criteria.
 This list could be massive.
 But, it is important that you don't perform any arbitrary limitations of the data.
 It is these arbitrary limits which make it hard for a third party developer to know what is going on.
-If they request a certain Collection, and iterate over the results, and they never see more than 100 items, it is now their job to figure out where this limit is coming from.
+If they request a certain Collection, and iterate over the results, and they never see more than 100 items, it is now their job to figure out where this limit is imposed.
 Is their ORM buggy and limiting items to 100?
 Is the network chopping up large packets?

 > Minimize arbitrary limits imposed on Third Party Developers.

-It is important, however, that you do offer the ability for a Consumer to specify some sort of filtering/limitation of the results.
-The most important reason for this is that the network activity is minimal and the Consumer gets their results back as soon as possible.
-The second most important reason for this is the Consumer may be lazy, and if the Server can do filtering and pagination for them, all the better.
-The not-so-important reason (from the Consumers perspective), yet a great benefit for the Server, is that the request will be less resource heavy.
+You do want to offer the ability for a Consumer to specify some sort of filtering/limitation of the results.
+The most important reason for this, as far as the Consumer is concerned, is that the network payload is minimal and the Consumer gets their results back as soon as possible.
+Another reason for this is the Consumer may be lazy, and if the Server can do filtering and pagination for them, all the better.
+The not-so-important reason (from the Consumers perspective), yet a great benefit for the Server, is that the request will be less resource intensive.

 Filtering is mostly useful for performing GETs on Collections of resources.
 Since these are GET requests, filtering information should be passed via the URL.
 Here are some examples of the types of filtering you could conceivably add to your API:

-* `?limit=10`: Reduce the number of results returned to the Consumer (for Pagination)
-* `?offset=10`: Send sets of information to the Consumer (for Pagination)
+* `?limit=10&offset=20`: Pagination of results (`LIMIT 20, 10`)
 * `?animal_type_id=1`: Filter records which match the following condition (`WHERE animal_type_id = 1`)
-* `?sortby=name&order=asc`: Sort the results based on the specified attribute (`ORDER BY name ASC`)
+* `?sort_attribute=name,asc`: Sort the results based on the specified attribute (`ORDER BY name ASC`)

 Some of these filterings can be redundant with endpoint URLS.
-For example I previously mentioned GET `/zoo/ZID/animals`.
+In the Endpoints chapter we mentioned `GET /zoo/ZID/animals`.
 This would be the same thing as `GET /animals?zoo_id=ZID`.
 Dedicated endpoints being made available to the Consumer will make their lives easier, this is especially true with requests you anticipate they will make a lot.
 In the documentation, mention this redundancy so that Third Party Developers aren't left wondering if differences exist.

 Also, this goes without saying, but whenever you perform filtering or sorting of data, make sure you white-list the columns for which the Consumer can filter and sort by.
 We don't want any database errors being sent to Consumers!

 ## Respone Attribute Filtering for GET Requests

-Often times, when a Consumer is requesting a specific resource, they do not care about all of the data belonging to the resource.
+Often times, when a Consumer is requesting a specific Resource or Collection of Resources, they do not care about all of the attributes belonging to the resource.
 Having so much data could be a network bottleneck.

-Sometimes, getting less data can even reduce the overhead on your server, for example it may remove an unneccesary database JOIN.
+Responding with less data can also reduce the overhead on your server, for example it may prevent an unneccesary database `JOIN`.

-Accept a parameter for whitelisting parameters (blacklisting could work too).
+Again, since we're dealing with GET requests, you'll want to accept a URL parameter for whitelisting parameters.
+In theory, blacklisting could work as well, but as new attributes appear in Resources over time (since additions are backwards compatible) the Consumer ends up receiving data it doesn't want.

-The parameter you choose isn't too important.
-It could be "filter", or "whitelist".
+The parameter name you choose isn't too important.
+It could be "filter" or "whitelist".
 In the examples below, I opted for an overly verbose option and called them "attribute_whitelist".
-Just be sure to be consistent.
+Consistency between different Endpoints is what is most important.

-### Example Unfiltered Request
+### Example Unfiltered Single-Resource Request

 In this example request, the default representation of a user object includes data from two tables joined together.
 One of the tables is the obvious user table, and another table contains some textual data related to a user called user_descriptions.

-#### URL
+#### Request URL

     GET http://api.example.org/user/12

-#### SQL
+#### Resulting SQL Query

     SELECT * FROM user LEFT JOIN user_desc ON user.id = user_desc.id WHERE user.id = 12;

-#### Response Document
+#### Response Body

     {
       "id": 12,